PatrickkikALT/ChuniVR/README.md

 This software is an independent, fan-made project designed to work with Chunithm.
 Chunithm and all related trademarks, content, and intellectual property are © SEGA.
 This project is not affiliated with, endorsed by, or sponsored by SEGA.
 All rights to CHUNITHM remain with SEGA.
 If you are a representative of SEGA and have concerns, please contact me via any of my linked socials.

+Arcade cabinet made by Raymond, textures belong to SEGA.